converspace/trentauth/README.md

 ## Protocol Flows

-### Verify integrity and authencity of data published by a domain
+### Verify integrity and authencity of data published by a non-HTTPS domain

-Note: No HTTPS on Alice and Bob's domain.
+Note: Alice's domain doesn't have HTTPS.
 Trentauth server is HTTPS only.

 * Alice asks a trentauth server to verify her domain.
 * The trentauth server does a whois for the domain to retrieve the registrant email address and sends verification email.